Nitrokey/nitrokey-documentation/source/components/nethsm/system_recovery.rst

    .. tab:: NetHSM 1

-      1. Download the installer image ending with from the provided private download page.
+      1. Download the installer image ending  with *...installer.img.zip* from the provided private download page.

          .. warning::
             Download the installer image of the same version which was installed at the time of corruption.